conversion pixel

 If you aim to become a registered nurse with no previous experience or accreditation, you can either pursue an ADN or ASN program that takes 2 years or a BSN degree program that takes 3 to 4 years.
 While associate degrees are the fastest route to becoming a registered nurse, many states and employers will require you to earn a Bachelor of Science in Nursing at some point in your career, which you can do through RN-to-BSN bridge programs (with a length of 1 year).

-What Is the Fastest Way to Become a Registered Nurse?
+What Is the Fastest Way to Become a Registered Nurse (RN)?

 The fastest way to become a registered nurse depends on your starting point and previous accreditation in the field.
-If you are starting from zero, you can pursue a 2-year ADN program and pass the NCLEX-RN to become an RN.
+If you are starting from zero, you can pursue a 2-year ADN program and pass the NCLEX-RN to become a registered nurse.
 However, if you are already a licensed practical nurse, you can complete an LPN-to-ASN program within as few as 16 months, take the exam, and become a registered nurse.

 How Long to Become a Nurse Practitioner (NP)?

 Nurse practitioners need to earn a master's degree in nursing (MSN), which generally takes 2 years to complete.
-However, MSN programs require applicants to hold a bachelor’s degree in nursing, which would add an additional 3-to-4 years of education.
-So, if you are starting from scratch, you can expect to be in school from 5 to 6 years in total before receiving an MSN degree and becoming a nurse practitioner.
+However, MSN programs require applicants to hold a bachelor’s degree in nursing, which would add 3 to 4 years of education.
+So, if you are starting from scratch, you can expect to be in school for 5 to 6 years in total before receiving an MSN degree and becoming a nurse practitioner.

 What Is the Most Common Degree in the Nursing Industry?

-According to the American Association of Colleges of Nursing, as of 2022, the broad majority (71.7%) of the RN workforce holds a BSN or higher degree, with over half (51.5%) of new job applicants having a bachelor’s degree in nursing or higher degree.
+According to the American Association of Colleges of Nursing, the broad majority (71.7%) of the RN workforce holds a BSN or higher degree, with over half (51.5%) of new job applicants having a bachelor’s degree in nursing or higher.